tungolra/Chatterbox-mern-app/README.md

 - [X] Socket io
 - [X] Amazon Web Services (aws-sdk)

-# Next Step
-- [ ] I should be able to create a group chat
-- [ ] I should only see in my users list, contacts I’ve accepted
-- [ ] I should be able to search messages within a chatbox
-- [ ] I should see when a user is typing
-- [ ] and ...
 # Next Steps:

 Going forward, some early stage icebox additions we have planned include: